solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 on sites like [Solana Explorer](https://explorer.solana.com) when people look at our token mint address.

+The image should be square, and either 512x512 or 1024x1024 pixels, and less than 100kb if possible.

 Metadata and media referenced inside (like the `image` ) must be saved somewhere publicly accessible online.